saranzafar/Electron-js-charge/Projects/Image-Resizer/ReadMe.md

 ---

-For any queries or further information, feel free to reach out via the provided contact channels.
+If you have any questions or need more information, please reach out through the provided contact channels.